cisagov/ScubaGear/baselines/exo.md

 A list of approved IP addresses for sending mail SHALL be maintained.

 <!--Policy: MS.EXO.2.1v1; Criticality: SHALL -->
 - _Rationale:_ Failing to maintain an accurate list of authorized IP addresses may result in spoofed email messages or failure to deliver legitimate messages when SPF is enabled.
-Maintaining such a list ensures that unauthorized servers sending spoofed messages can be detected and permit messages from legitimate senders to be delivered.
+Maintaining such a list ensures that unauthorized servers sending spoofed messages can be detected, and permits message delivery from legitimate senders.
 - _Last modified:_ June 2023

 #### MS.EXO.2.2v1
-An SPF policy(s) that designates only these addresses as approved senders SHALL be published.
+One or more SPF policies designating only these addresses as approved senders SHALL be published.

 <!--Policy: MS.EXO.2.2v1; Criticality: SHALL -->
 - _Rationale:_ An adversary may modify the `FROM` field